Belgian heraldry

 Belgian heraldry is the form of coats of arms and other heraldic bearings and insignia used in the Kingdom of Belgium and the Belgian colonial empire but also in the historical territories that make up modern-day Belgium.

 Today, coats of arms in Belgium are regulated and granted by different bodies depending on the nature, status, and location of the armiger.

-Characteristics

-The characteristic of Belgian heraldry are similar to varying degrees to those of its neighbouring countries' (France, Netherlands, Germany).